-This 34-hour program above a master's is for those who have a Masters degree in an education-related area, have three years of teaching experience, and are seeking a Specialist Degree in Instructional Leadership.
-Students new to FHU are also required to take BIB 540 Introduction to Christianity, for a total of 37 hours.
+The Ed.S. degree in Instructional Leadership with a concentration in Administration and Supervision (Licensure) is a 34-hour program designed for those who have an earned master's degree in an education-related area, have three years of teaching experience, and are seeking an Education Specialist degree with a major in Instructional Leadership.
+Students new to FHU are also required to take BIB 540 Introduction to Christianity, EDU 500 Introduction to Graduate Studies, and EDU 601 Foundations of School Administration and Supervision, for a total of 40 hours.